jkbquabeck/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/DTR_Tutorial.md

 #### Register/create a Digital Twin at the DTR

-Now that we have hosted our submodel at the BDS and offered it at the EDC for sovereign data exchange, we want to connect it to the Digital Twin it belongs to and make it more accessible for consumption.
-This is where the DTR provides it value.
+Now that we have hosted our submodel at the BDS and offered it at the EDC for sovereign data exchange.
+Therefore we want to connect it to a Digital Twin and make it findable for consumers via the DTR.
 The registration of a digital twin in Catena-X is equivalent to the creation of a new digital twin.
 Thus, a data provider should always ensure that there is no shell-descriptor created for the respective “specificAssetIds” yet to avoid duplicates.
 The specificAssetId refers to the part id of the original asset.
 Usually the “manufacturerPartId”.
 In this tutorial we have first developed our submodel and now create the digital twin afterwards.
 Thus we have to make sure to create the Digital Twin in a way that it is consistent with the information of the data in the submodel.
 A very important part of this consistency is to use the same shellId (“id” in UUID).
 This ID uniquely links the two objects.
 (In a later section of this tutorial we will also go through the reversed process of adding a submodel to an existing digital twin.)
-To achieve this consistency and connection the following values need to be equal:

-- bullet one
-- bulet two

-With the following command you can register/create a digital twin at the DTR.
-Fill out the marked fields with the values provided in the submodel as explained above.
+To register/create a new digital twin at the DTR use the following command:

 ```curl
 POST /shell-descriptors